From temperature to sights and safety, we answer the most commonly asked questions

 3. When is the best time to visit?

-The only time visitors can explore Antarctica is between November and March.
-These warmer months are not only more pleasant for travellers, with temperatures between -20 and 10 degrees Celsius, but they provide ideal conditions for penguin chicks and seal pups to thrive and when whales are at their most active.
-The depths of winter equate to 24-hour darkness, limited visibility and temperatures between -50 to -80 degrees Celsius, so rest assured, the restrictions are for your safety and overall enjoyment.
+The only time visitors can explore Antarctica is between October and March.
+These warmer months are not only more pleasant for travellers, with temperatures between -20 and 10 degrees celsius, but they provide ideal conditions for penguin chicks and seal pups to thrive and when whales are at their most active.
+The depths of winter equate to 24-hour darkness, limited visibility and temperatures between -50 to -80 degrees celsius, so rest assured, the restrictions are for your safety and overall enjoyment.

 4. What is the landscape like?